 Perhaps the saddest book I’ve ever read, the first “new” J.R.R.
-Tolkien book in 30 years is “…long and sad in the telling, as are all tales of Middle Earth.”
-While it is beautiful in its composition and deep in its scope, it contains in it at all times a sense of “doom” that seems inescapable, and yet this doom is clearly within the scope of the freewill of the characters.
+Tolkien book in 30 years, is “…long and sad in the telling, as are all tales of Middle Earth.”
+While it is beautiful in its composition and profound in its scope, it contains at all times a sense of “doom” that seems inescapable, and yet this doom is clearly within the scope of the characters’ free will.
 A tragedy beyond anything Shakespeare ever wrote, one cannot shake a sense of Hamlet.

-The nature and effect of evil is a major theme, both in terms of evil personified in Morgoth (to whom Sauron was but a servant), as well as the effects of pride and hubris in the protagonists.
-The ending had a more than one crescendo, and moved me to tears.
-Only the Silmarillion has done this to me before, as one finally realizes the tragic and poignant fate of the Elves, the Firstborn of Middle Earth.
+The nature and effect of evil is a central theme, both in terms of evil personified in Morgoth (to whom Sauron was but a servant) and the effects of pride and hubris in the protagonists.
+The ending had more than one crescendo and moved me to tears.
+Only the Silmarillion has done this to me before, as one finally realizes the tragic and poignant fate of the Elves, the Firstborn of Middle-earth.

 Bill Petro, your friendly neighborhood Tolkien fanatic